imranilyas/JavaProjects/README.md

     * Array is returned in string format
     * Prints starting and final position
     * Starting position of string is set to final position and number of loops is incremented by 1

+The result is a list of starting and final positions depending on how large/small the user wants the list to be.

 ## FindTarget ##
 The class file `BinaryRecursion.java` located in `src/programs` uses recursion to find the index of the target within an array.